Naresh33-glitch/IAM/README.md

+# IAM
-# Implementation Of Identity Management (Amazon Iam) For Your Team.
+# EX - 6 Implementation Of Identity Management (Amazon Iam) For Your Team.
+# NAME: D DEVIKA
+# REG NO: 212224100010
 ## Aim

 To implement Identity and Access Management (IAM) in AWS to securely control access to resources by creating and managing IAM users, groups, roles, and policies for team collaboration.